-- develop a thorough understanding of your chosen instrument and its capabilities. - study how the Concerto and Orchestra has developed through the Baroque, Classical and Romantic periods. - study styles of music from around the world including Indian Classical, Bhangra, African Drumming, Calypso and Samba. - develop an understanding of how music can support the moving image in Films. - learn about the Conventions of Pop, studying a range of popular music including, focusing on Rock 'n' Roll, Rock Anthems, Pop Ballads and Solos.
+- develop a thorough understanding of your chosen instrument and its capabilities. - broaden your understanding of composition through the use of Music Technology. - study how the concerto and orchestra has developed through the Baroque, Classical and Romantic periods. - study styles of music from around the world including Indian Classical, Bhangra, African Drumming, Calypso and Samba. - develop an understanding of how music can support the moving image in Films and Video Games. - learn about the Conventions of Pop; studying a range of popular music including Rock 'n' Roll, Rock Anthems, Pop Ballads and music by Solo Artists.

-- A solo performance on your chosen instrument. - Perform your instrument as part of an ensemble. - Compose a piece of music for your chosen instrument. - Compose a piece of music to a brief set by the exam board. - Written exam (1 hour 30 minutes) listening and appraising, to assess your ability to recognise themes and musical techniques in unfamiliar music.
+- A solo performance on your chosen instrument. - Perform your instrument as part of an ensemble. - Compose a piece of music for your chosen instrument. - Compose a piece of music to a brief set by the exam board. - A Listening and Appraising exam (1 hour 30 minutes) to assess your ability to recognise styles, key musical features, themes and musical techniques in unfamiliar music.